Skip to content

 Contempt of court is a part of the law that deals with behaviour interfering with the process of justice in a proceeding.
 This is usually categorised as contempt by:

-Contempt by interference is sometimes also referred to as ‘contempt in the face of court’.
+Contempt by interference is sometimes called ‘contempt in the face of court’.
 This aims to prevent individuals from hindering or disrupting the process of justice.
 Some examples include:

 • assaulting a judge or other participants within the trial;